cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 to a suitable place in the file system and double-click on it.
 The default target directory is "C:\Program Files\CrypTool".
 The target directory can be altered in the installation routine.
+You need access rights for the target directory.

+If you install it as administrator in "C:\Program Files\CrypTool" then you still can run CrypTool later as a normal user.

+If you change the name of the target directory "CrypTool" e.g. in "CrypTool-1.4.10-Final-E", then the entry in the start menu of the Windows task bar will adapted accordingly.

 If you already possess an earlier version of CrypTool, it is recommended uninstalling the old version of CrypTool before